 Dr. Ord is Director of the ophthalmology-based Patient Support Program and assistant clinical professor in the Department of Ophthalmology and Visual Sciences.
 She provides counseling, support groups, and the Orientation to Vision Loss Program at the John A. Moran Eye Center.
 Dr. Ord comes to Moran with rich experience in a private counseling practice; with extensive schizophrenia research in the native population in Palau, Micronesia and at the University of Utah Hospital’s Psychiatry Department; and with teens in the Teen Mother Program, also at the University of Utah’s Hospital.
 In addition, Dr. Ord has taught research at the University of Utah and stress management workshops for nurses at Belau National Hospital.

-Cinnamon Nash is a certified social worker who provides information and referral services, support groups, and the Orientation to Vision Loss Program for the Patient Support Program.
-Cinnamon has worked in the patient support program for nearly three years.
-Her social work background includes trauma and crisis intervention.
-Inspired by those with vision loss, she thoroughly enjoys working with our Moran patients through the process of vision loss, helping them adjust from feelings of frustration and despair to peace and independence.
-She is happy to be the liaison for our Moran patients and the services and resources available to help them.
+Cinnamon Nash is a certified social worker who co-facilitates the Orientation to Vision Loss Seminar for the Patient Support Program.
+Cinnamon has worked in the patient support program for nearly three years and thoroughly enjoys working with our Moran patients through the process of vision loss, helping them adjust from feelings of frustration and despair to peace and independence.

 The Patient Support Program was pioneered more than two decades ago by Dr. Julia Klienschmidt, Ph.D., L.C.S.W., former director of the Moran Eye Center Patient Support Services Program.
 Her research in how people responded to a visual disability helped her establish a reputation as one of the world’s experts on the psychosocial impacts of vision loss.